 Transactions carried out in foreign currencies are translated using the exchange rate prevailing at the transaction date.
 Monetary assets and liabilities denominated in a foreign currency at the reporting date are translated at the exchange rate at that date.
 The foreign currency gain or loss on such monetary items is recognized as income or expense for the period.
-Non-monetary assets and liabilities denominated in a foreign currency are translated at the historical exchange rate prevailing at the transaction date.
+Nonmonetary assets and liabilities denominated in a foreign currency are translated at the historical exchange rate prevailing at the transaction date.

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Three month period ended December 31, 2017 and 2016 (Unaudited)
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in thousands of U.S. dollars, except where otherwise indicated) Six months period ended March 31, 2018 and 2017 (Unaudited)